-- (1) A service provider required to make available, or produce, for inspection a document under section 134(1) must comply with the requirement, unless the person has a reasonable excuse. - Maximum penalty-50 penalty units. - (2) Despite section 136, it is not a reasonable excuse for an individual not to comply with the requirement that complying with the requirement might tend to incriminate the individual.
+(1) A service provider required to make available, or produce, for inspection a document under section 134(1) must comply with the requirement, unless the person has a reasonable excuse.

+(2) Despite section 136, it is not a reasonable excuse for an individual not to comply with the requirement that complying with the requirement might tend to incriminate the individual.